Assassination of Park Chung Hee: Assassination

-Shin Jae-soon went to the bathroom and opened the window to run away, but she was unable do anything because the window was multi-layered.
+Shin Jae-soon later testified that she went to the bathroom and opened the window to run away, but she was unable do anything because the window was multi-layered.
 After hearing around four gunshots, it became quiet, and she opened the bathroom door and saw people dressed in black carrying Park away.
 When she came out of the bathroom, she saw Cha lying down.
 An agent then guided Shin to the waiting room, and when she went to the attached room, Sim Soo-bong was there.
 The agent told them not to move in the room, so Shin sat on the floor with Sim.
 After a while, about seven gunshots were heard, after which the agent came in and led them to the bathroom across the street where they washed their hands and clothes.
 Park Seon-ho then came and guided them to the security guards' waiting room; gave them cigarettes, coffee, and juice; and told them not to go out.
 After a while, the agent gave them 200,000 won each and told them not to go out and talk about what happened that evening.
 Afterward, the agent drove them to the New Naeja Hotel, and when they got out of the car, he told them that they would never meet him again and that they should pretend not to know.
 Afterwards, Shin Jae-soon went to her home in Sim Soo-bong's car, which was waiting in front of the New Naeja Hotel.

-In all, six people were killed: Park, Cha, and three presidential bodyguards in the safe house, as well as a presidential chauffeur outside.
+In total, six people were killed: Park, Cha, three presidential bodyguards in the safe house, and a presidential chauffeur outside.
+One of the killed bodyguards was sport shooter An Jae-song.